soikat-san/soikat-mui-mfe/README.md

-## Soikat's Micro Frontend project with Module Federation & Webpack
+## A basic Module Federation project

-more details to be added soon...